Derrick-Nyongesa/Online-Shop/README.md

 ## Description
 This is a django application that allows authenticated customers to shop for electronic devices from the comfort of their homes/offices without physically travelling to the store.
-The application displays a range of electronic devices according to their categories and the customer will receive an email upon successful payment.
+A new customer can subscribe to the site, choose product(s) of their choice and add to the cart, checkout and input shipping information on a form.
+The customer can also rate the purchased product and provide feedback on the site.

 ## MOCKUP DESIGN